Jbleezy/BO1-Reimagined/README.md

 ### Ray Gun
 * Ammo now gets added at the same time that it does in the reload animation
 * Removed weapon bob from movement
-* Added sprint and dive animations from BO2
+* Added sprint and dive animations from Black Ops 2
-* Added sound from BO2 that plays when first obtaining
+* Added sound from Black Ops 2 that plays when first obtaining
-* Added sound from BO2 that plays when attempting to fire without any ammo
+* Added sound from Black Ops 2 that plays when attempting to fire without any ammo
 * Decreased first raise time from 2.4 seconds to 1.8 seconds
 * Fixed first raise animation lasting too long at the end
 * Unupgraded: impact damage - 2500